athena-xiourouppa/stats-consulting/README.md

 font family to "Times".

-Once each individual graph was created, we used `patchwork` to merge them by their identical legends, and add letter labels.
+Once each individual graph was created, we used `patchwork` to merge them by their identical legends, place said legend at the bottom of the figure, and add letter labels.

 We then exported the figure as a `.tiff` file of size 9 in x 6 in with a resolution of 500, which is included in compressed form in the repository (`ge_tnr.zip`).